Arthur095/statbotDiscord/README.md

 The first one is meant to refresh the stats of the server where the command is sent.
 ```!stats refresh```

-The last one send a link to this page in case you forget how it works.
+The last one sends a link to this page in case you forget how it works.
 ```!stats help```

 ## Full command examples

 Now you understand how the commands set works you'll be able to find what fills your needs !

 Do you want to know the total of messages posted on your server ?

 ```!stats global message everyone```

-Do you need to know how many gifs you posted today to realize if you are boring people ?
+Do you need to know how many gifs you posted today to realize if you are a fun or boring person ?

 ```!stats gif one @myname```